GPU Series: Multi-GPU Programming, Part 1

 10:00 – 11:00 am MDT

-The next session in a series of workshops and tutorials on GPU computing – “Hands-On Session with NSight Systems and Compute” – will be on Thursday, June 16, at 10 a.m.
-MDT.
+The next session in a series of workshops and tutorials on GPU computing – “Multi-GPU Programming, Part 1” – will be on Thursday, June 16, at 10 a.m.
+MDT and presented by Jiri Kraus, Principal Developer Technology Engineer at NVIDIA..
 The series of one-hour sessions is for scientists, software engineers, and students in the Earth system sciences to help them prepare to use the extensive GPU-computing capabilities of the new Derecho system.
 The training is intended for both new and more experienced GPU programmers and requires familiarity with the UNIX shell; Fortran, C/C++, and/or Python; and typical program compilation workflows.

 Topics to be covered in this session include: